crowddynamics/optimal-guided-evacuation/README.md

 * genetic algorithm includes files to run the genetic algorithm
 * simulation files includes files specific for the simulating the conference building and hexagon-shaped area

-The evacuation simulation is implemented in Python and the GA are bash scripts that were run on a high performance computing cluster.
+The evacuation simulation is implemented in Python and the GA is implemented as bash scripts that were run on a high performance computing cluster.
 It should be noted that the procedure is currently computationally very demanding.

 See the "readme.txt" file in each folder for a more detailed overview of the codes in each folder.
 The repository is based on research assistant Jaan Tollander's codes https://github.com/jaantollander/crowddynamics and https://github.com/jaantollander/crowddynamics-qtgui, which he created when he was working in our research group in Aalto University School of Science, Department of Mathematics and Systems Analysis summers 2016 and 2017.